 Morphine is known to be substantially excreted by the kidney, and the risk of adverse reactions to this drug may be greater in patients with impaired renal function.
 Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

 8.6 Hepatic Impairment

 Morphine pharmacokinetics have been reported to be significantly altered in patients with cirrhosis.

-Start these patients with a lower than normal dosage of Morphine Sulfate Injection and titrate slowly while monitoring for signs of respiratory depression, sedation, and hypotension [see Clinical Pharmacology (12.3)].
+[XY1]Monitor for signs of respiratory depression, sedation, and hypotension [see Clinical Pharmacology (12.3)].

 8.7 Renal Impairment